CrowdStrike/aws-ssm-distributor/official-package/README.md

 ### Why do some automation steps stay pending?

-> [!NOTE]
-> The `v3` of the `CrowdStrike-FalconSensorDeploy` removed conditional actions due to the switch to the consolidated distributor package.

 The `CrowdStrike-FalconSensorDeploy` automation document contains conditional actions that will only run if certain conditions are met.
 If a steps conditions are not met they will stay in a `Pending` state.
 You can read more about [automation statuses here](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-statuses.html).

+### Why are there multiple FalconSensor Distributor Packages

+You should only use the consolidated distributor package `FalconSensor-CrowdStrike`.
+The consolidated official distributor package `FalconSensor-CrowdStrike` was released December 2nd 2024.
+The `FalconSensor-Linux` and `FalconSensor-Windows` packages will be decomissioned once all customers have migrated over to the consolidated package.